Here comes the Philly Fed ...

-The latest reading on regional manufacturing from the Philadelphia Fed is due at 10:00 a.m.
-ET.
+The Philadelphia Federal Reserve’s latest reading on manufacturing activity in the region is due at the top of the hour.

-Economists estimate that the index fell to 5.9 in September from 8.3 in the prior month.
+Economists estimate that the index rose to 6.8 in August from 5.7 last month, according to Bloomberg.

-On Tuesday, the Empire State manufacturing index from the New York fed was a huge miss for a second straight month, at -14.7.
+This index is expected to provide a more complete picture of manufacturing in the northeast, after the Empire State manufacturing survey index plunged to the lowest level since 2009 on Monday.

-Barclays economists reckon that the Philly Fed’s index provides a better reading of national trends.
+In a preview to clients, UBS’ Sam Coffin wrote: “Details of the Philadelphia Fed survey were even softer than the headline index in July.
+The headline index, which is based on a single, stand-alone question about general business conditions, fell to 5.7 from 15.2; however, our ISM-equivalent series, which aggregates other details of the survey, fell almost to its 50 break-even level.
+We project reacceleration in August, as the national ISM index has not appeared as weak.”

 Business Insider Emails & Alerts